 Who can go

-All visitors are now allowed into Ghana via Accra, as long as they have a negative test and undertake a second test on arrival at Kotoka International Airport.
+All visitors are now allowed into Ghana via Accra, as long as they have a negative test or undertake a second test on arrival at Kotoka International Airport.

 What are the restrictions?

 Anyone testing positive on arrival will immediately be transferred to hospital for further assessment.
-Anyone required to isolate in a government health facility must do so at their own cost.
+Non-residents required to isolate in a government health facility must do so at their own cost, while for Ghanaians the cost will be covered by the state.

 What's the Covid situation?